This list is representative of the nature and number of electives offered each year.

 Professor Leslie A. Robinson, Professor Peter N. Golder, Professor Paul A. Argenti, Professor Phillip C. Stocken, Professor Paul Garrison, Professor John H. Vogel Jr., Professor Diederik Vandewalle

-Each academic year the Center for Global Business and Government runs mini-courses called Learning Expeditions (LEs) to selected countries.
+Each academic year the Center for Global Business and Government runs mini-courses called Global Insight Expeditions to selected countries.
 These courses offer several benefits, including:

 Destinations in March 2014: